Search Railroad Sites For:

 Area: B+ IC2:

-Map: Ca 34 K 4, Ho 5 A 5 Topographic Map
+Map: Ca 34 K 4, Ho 5 A 5 Topographic Maps

 Here is the view looking back toward Sykesville as we continue our westbound tour.
 The original route joins with the old, infrequently used siding that parallels the present day track.
-For reference, the B&P tower can be seen in the distance at right center, and Sykesville Station is obscured by trees on the right.
+For reference, the B&P tower can be seen in the distance at left center, and Sykesville Station is obscured by trees on the right.

 >>> Detour to follow the disused original route through Sykesville <<<